• Solutions

 The advantages and limits of Excel for planning routes

-The software such as Excel or Google Sheets are very useful for listing and organizing multiple data such as :
+The software such as Excel or Google Sheets are very useful for listing and organising multiple data such as :

 • The customer identification details (company name, company identification system, client number, name of manager, etc.).